 Lawyers Provide Strategic Personal Injury Representation

-For more than three decades, the personal injury lawyers of The Reiff Law Firm have strategically represented personal injury victims.
+For more than three decades, the Pennsylvania personal injury lawyers of The Reiff Law Firm have strategically represented personal injury victims.
 When injured Philadelphians and Pennsylvanians work with our law firm, you can expect a strategic approach to your matter.
 We assess and consider how the law will apply to unique aspects of every personal injury matter and work to develop a legal strategy that presents a viable road to compensation for our client.
-To discuss your car accident, slip and fall, or other personal injury matter with an experienced lawyer, please call The Reiff Law Firm today at (215) 246-9000.
+To discuss your car accident, slip and fall, or other personal injury matter with an experienced lawyer, please call The Reiff Law Firm today at (215) 709-6940.